Yue Yiqin: Biography

 Yue was born 1914 in Lushan County, Sichuan as Yue Yizhong (樂以忠 (Yuè Yǐzhōng, Yüeh I-chung)).
+His family was Baptist Christian, having been evangelized by H. J. Openshaw around 1900, an American Baptist missionary stationed at Ya'an (Yachow-fu) at the time.
+His father Yue Boying was an owner of hookah shops and tea houses who ran a booming business in Lushan, Ya'an, and Chengdu.
+His mother Qiu Fu was a Tibetan from Dartsedo, daughter of a head of achak khapa (i.e. trading houses; Ch. guozhuang).
+Yue attended West China Union Senior High School (affiliated to West China Union University) after graduating from Private Mingde Junior High School.
 Both academically as well as athletically gifted, he competed for the Sichuan Province track team as a sprinter in the National Games while he was in high school.
-After graduation, Yue wanted to study medicine at the Cheeloo University in Jinan, but for unknown reasons had no academic certificate from his high school.
+After graduation, he wanted to study medicine at the Cheeloo University in Jinan, but for unknown reasons had no academic certificate from his high school.
 As result, he borrowed the name of his elder brother, "Yue Yiqin", to enroll at the university and from then on lived under that name.
 Yue dropped his medical studies when Japan invaded Manchuria in 1931, and instead joined the Central Aviation Academy.
 After graduation, Yue first served with the 8th PS (Pursuit Squadron), then became an instructor at the Academy, and finally joined 22nd PS/4th PG (Pursuit Group) as flight leader and Lieutenant.

 Yue claimed his first aerial victories on 15 August 1937 during the Battle of Shanghai, when the 22nd PS/4th PG encountered a group of Mitsubishi B2Ms of the Imperial Japanese Navy fleet aircraft carrier Kaga; Yue reportedly participated in the destruction of four B2Ms with his Hawk III fighter no. 2204.

 On 21 August, the Chinese Airforce launched a bombing raid against the Japanese airfield at the Kunda Textile Factory in Shanghai.
 As the Chinese Northrop Gamma 2CE attack bombers approached their target, however, they were separated from their escorts and intercepted by IJNAS Nakajima E8N floatplanes.
 Forced to break off the attack, the bombers attempted to flee, but were pursued by the Japanese.
 A dogfight ensued, into which ten nearby Chinese Hawk IIIs soon intervened; among these fighters was Yue.
 He was the only one to shoot down one of the floatplanes, though the Japanese pilot, Shigeru Yano, managed to survive by ditching his E8N in the Huangpu River.
 Probably as a result of the dogfight's confusion, Yano later mistakenly reported that he had successfully rammed and thus destroyed the Hawk III that had attacked him; Yue however returned to his base unharmed.